-Obesity is Independently Associated with Increased Risk of Fecal Incontinence and Altered Rectal Sensitivity.
+Obesity Is Independently Associated With Increased Risk of Fecal Incontinence and Altered Rectal Sensitivity.

 Lodhia NA, Hiramoto B, Horton L, Goldin AH, Chan WW.
-Obesity is Independently Associated with Increased Risk of Fecal Incontinence and Altered Rectal Sensitivity..
+Obesity Is Independently Associated With Increased Risk of Fecal Incontinence and Altered Rectal Sensitivity..
 The American journal of gastroenterology.
 Published online 2025.

 Abstract

-BACKGROUND: Hindgut symptoms are poorly understood complications of obesity.
+INTRODUCTION: Hindgut symptoms are poorly understood complications of obesity.
 The impact of obesity on fecal incontinence (FI) and anorectal physiology remains unclear, with inconsistent results in prior studies.
 We aimed to evaluate the relationship between obesity and FI, and the physiological changes in anorectal function.

-RESULTS: 552 adults were included.
-Mean BMI was higher among patients with FI (27.5 vs 25.9 kg/m2, p=0.013).
-Compared to non-obese group, FI was more prevalent in class II+III obesity (31.7% vs 13.2%, p=0.0024), but not class I obesity or overweight groups.
-On multivariable analysis controlling for potential confounders, class II+III obesity (adjusted OR 2.89, CI:1.28-6.50, p=0.02) remained an independent risk factor for FI.
-Among patients with FI, both BMI (β-coefficient 1.09, p=0.016) and class II+III obesity (β-coefficient 18.9, p=0.027) independently predicted increased first rectal sensation volume on HRAM on multivariable regression.
+RESULTS: A total of 552 adults were included.
+The mean BMI was higher among patients with FI (27.5 vs 25.9 kg/m 2 , P = 0.013).
+Compared with the nonobese group, FI was more prevalent in class II + III obesity (31.7% vs 13.2%, P = 0.0024), but not class I obesity or overweight groups.
+On multivariable analysis controlling for potential confounders, class II + III obesity (adjusted odds ratio 2.89, 95% confidence interval 1.28-6.50, P = 0.02) remained an independent risk factor of FI.
+Among patients with FI, both BMI (β-coefficient 1.09, P = 0.016) and class II + III obesity (β-coefficient 18.9, P = 0.027) independently predicted increased first rectal sensation volume on HRAM on multivariable regression.

-Last updated on 01/08/2025
+Last updated on 02/10/2025

 PubMed